 - 1. Identify five agents of socialization. - 2.
-Describe good and bad aspects of the socialization these agents produce.
+Describe positive and negative aspects of the socialization these agents produce.

 Several institutional and other sources of socialization exist and are called agents of socialization.
 The first of these, the family, is certainly the most important agent of socialization for infants and young children.